Skip to main content

 Move markerDrag a marker — the model updates on release

-The selected slice is the one whose start marker the nudge keys move.
-Selection is set by clicking a marker or playing a slice with its letter key.
+The selected slice is the one whose start marker the -arrow nudge moves.
+Selection is set with the bare / arrows, by clicking a marker, or by playing a slice with its letter key.

 Slice Playback Controls